Most park buildings are accessible including:

 - Portrait Gallery in the Second Bank

-Accessible restrooms are available in the Independence Visitor Center, the Portrait Gallery in the Second Bank, across from Independence Hall at 5th and Chestnut Streets, and in the Benjamin Franklin Museum (fee applies).
+Accessible restrooms are available in the Independence Visitor Center, the Portrait Gallery in the Second Bank, and in the Benjamin Franklin Museum (fee applies).
 There are also accessible restrooms at the Germantown White House (Deshler-Morris House) located in Germantown.

 Some wheelchairs are available for borrowing at the Independence Visitor Center for use while in the park.
 Visitors must present a form of ID which will be held until the wheelchair is returned.
 All wheelchairs may be borrowed for the day only, and must be returned by 4:15 p.m.

 Paved sidewalks with curb cuts are available along the perimeter of all blocks in the park.
 Newly landscaped walks on Independence Mall provide clear access in the middle of the three blocks between Independence Hall and the National Constitution Center.

 There are wayside exhibits throughout the park which can be reached by people using wheelchairs.
 The iPad display is the Independence Visitor Center is also accessible to wheelchair users.
 Photo albums of public rooms above the ground floor are available for Independence Hall, Congress Hall, and other buildings.

 All ranger-led outdoor tours are on paved walks and use curb cuts.
 Most cover only 3-4 blocks and are suitable for people of all abilities.